asmitty92/grey-and-ellis/books/02-emert-mystery/manuscript/03-chapter-three.md

 Brandon called the current owner, identified himself, asked if they had any records from the Palmer era.

-"Some," the woman said.
+"Not much," the woman said.
 Her name was Carol Hendricks.
 She sounded tired.
-"We kept client files for seven years after the sale per the contract.
-After that, we shredded most of it.
+"We only kept the client files that were still active when we took over.
+Everything else got shredded per the purchase agreement.
 Why?"
->NITPICK: An earlier paragraph says sale happened 5 years ago, but she says they destroyed files after keeping them for 7 years.

 "I'm investigating the murder of Michael Palmer.
 He worked at the agency in the early nineties."